satanicantichrist/mrpack-to-server/README.md

 # mrpack-to-server
 Turns ```.mrpack``` modpack to runnable server.
 With only mods that are needed on the server.

+for now, works only for fabric based modpacks
 ---
 # Instalation:
 To download run this command